Foxlider/FASTER/README.md

 ##### **_ISSUES and FEEDBACK_**

-As always best place to report issues is on the [GitHub Repo](https://github.com/Foxlider/FASTER/issues), as for general discussion I'll always keep an eye on the BI forum thread or come and join us in [Discord](https://discord.gg/2BUuZa3).
+As always, best place to report issues is on the [GitHub Repo](https://github.com/Foxlider/FASTER/issues).
+As for general discussion I'll keep an eye on the BI forum thread but I'll be more active on [Discord](https://discord.gg/2BUuZa3).

 ##### **_DOCUMENTATION_**

-A complete Documentation is being created, please stand-by.
+A complete Documentation is available on the [GitHub Wiki](https://github.com/Foxlider/FASTER/wiki)

 ##### **_SCREENSHOTS_**
 <details>